zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/then-bulk-update.md

 ## Definition

-The Dapper Plus ThenBulkUpdate method allow to UPDATE entities in a database table or a view using a lambda expression.
+The Dapper Plus ThenBulkUpdate method allows to UPDATE entities in a database table or a view using a lambda expression.

 The lambda expression use the entity or the IEnumerable<TEntity> from the last Bulk[Action] or ThenBulk[Action] chained method.
 (The action can be an insert, update, delete or merge operation).

 ## Then Bulk Update with "One to One" Relation

-The Dapper Plus ThenBulkUpdate method allow updating a related item with a "One to One" relation.
+The Dapper Plus ThenBulkUpdate method allows updating a related item with a "One to One" relation.

 ```csharp